oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 296-42152-1-ND [Datasheet](http://www.ti.com/lit/ds/symlink/tps25944a.pdf)
 Reasons: This IC offered the most complete solution compared to the competition.
-The competitors versions often required external circuitry or had limited features when compared with the TPS25944LRVCR.
+The chip can be powered from a 3.0V supply (has an operating voltage range of 2.7V to 18V).
+It has a current limiting feature, which is set by an external resistor.
+It alows for current monitoring, undervoltage protection, overvoltage protection, and the slew rate is adjustable through an external capacitor.
 Rad-hard Analogue: Intersil ISL706 [Datasheet](http://www.intersil.com/content/dam/Intersil/documents/isl7/isl705aeh-05beh-05ceh-06aeh-06beh-06ceh.pdf)